How to Lay Flooring on a Concrete Subfloor

 If you’re going for a Solid Wood Floor, this will take the longest time to acclimatise, with roughly one week being the recommended period to leave it out of packaging.
 However, it can easily be installed directly onto your subfloor.

-When ready, lay the solid wood onto the concrete, starting from the left-hand corner and leaving enough space for expansion.
-As you have a concrete subfloor, your best option is to glue the flooring down using a Solid Wood Adhesive.
+When ready to start, place the floorboards out on the floor starting from the left-hand corner and leaving enough space for expansion.
+As you're laying wood flooring on concrete, your best option is to glue the flooring down using a Solid Wood Adhesive.

 Apply your chosen adhesive to the subfloor and spread evenly using a notched trowel.
 Pressing down firmly as you go along and wiping away excess adhesive.
 Use a rubber mallet to lightly knock the boards together for a tight fit and then nail your beading or skirting around the edges.

 We hope this helps you install your new flooring!
-Let us know how you got on in the comments section!
+Visit our full advice centre for more information on laying floooring!